slawinski/slawinski-dev/blog/email-subscription-using-netlify-functions-and-convertkit.md

 npm init -y
 ```

-This will setup package.json just for the `/subscribe` and will enable us to install packages in subfolder:
+This will setup package.json just for the `/subscribe` and will enable us to install packages in a subfolder:

 ```bash
 npm i axios